dhaaivat/TinyVit-implementation/README.md

 | ----- | --------- | ------- |
 | 10    | \~63.6%   | \~60.4% |

-Not state-of-the-art — but the point is **educational clarity**, not leaderboard scores.
+Not state-of-the-art — but the point is **architectural and conceptual clarity**.
+**NOTE:** Transformers are extremely data hungry and would outperform CNN based model for classification **if** trained on extremely large amounts of data.

 ---